Marilyn Monroe had cellulite. Runway supermodels have cellulite. The odds are pretty good that Cleopatra probably had cellulite.

-Up to 90 percent of all women get cellulite — men not so much.
-Thank your hormones and family genetics for this one: As women enter menopause and start losing healthy amounts of the sex hormone estrogen, they also begin to lose supportive, connective tissue and receptors in blood vessels around the legs and torso — this contributes to decreased blood circulation in these areas.
+And cellulite typically worsens with age.
+As women enter menopause and start producing less estrogen, they also begin to lose supportive connective tissue and receptors in blood vessels around the legs and torso, which contributes to decreased blood circulation in these areas.

 You should maintain the healthiest, leanest diet you can, recommends experts at NIH.
 While there is no known cure to banish cellulite completely, an unhealthy diet and excess calories can contribute to the formation of even more body fat.

 The best way to reduce the amount of cellulite is to decrease excess dietary fat, eat at a reasonable calorie deficit, and exercise more, repeats Olson.

 BODi’s Portion Fix Eating Plan can help take the guesswork out of the most common questions dieters have: What to eat and how much?
 The eating plan offers a simple equation to determine the ideal calorie range for your goals and provides an easy-to-follow color-coded container system and suggested foods list.

 First, some bad news: You can’t spot-reduce fat with exercise.
 So, while you may be hoping to turn that belly fat into muscle by performing thousands of crunches, that sort of alchemy just isn’t an option.